krestfield/docs/certdog/changing_certificate_details.md

   * Whether to prevent emails being sent when this certificate nears expiry (if configured)
 * Deletion
   * If the certificate is no longer required or created in error it may be deleted
   * Note that this will not revoke the certificate!
 It will only remove it from the local store.
-If CRL or OCSP is in use revoke the certificate BEFORE deleting
+If CRL or OCSP is in use, revoke the certificate BEFORE deleting

 <br>